allthings/developers/erp-data-exchange-specification.md

 ### tenants.csv

-The `tenants.csv` file describes registration codes for a tenant.
+The `tenants.csv` file describes a tenant.

 #### Fields